macacajs/macacajs.github.io/_i18n/en/master-deployment.md

 ## Basic Usage

-Get the source code, then you can use docker and docker-compose to setup `reliable`, just like:
+Get the source code(if your system is windows，please exec 'git config --global core.autocrlf false' and remember to change back after erverthing is ok or download the code from the zip type), then you can use docker and docker-compose to setup `reliable`, just like:

 Prepare basic docker image: